bluejayA/substation/docs/reference/api/integration.md

     private func renderDashboard(on surface: Surface, in bounds: Rect) async {
         let text = Text("Dashboard View - Press 's' for servers, 'n' for networks, 'v' for volumes") .bold()
-        await SwiftTUI.render(text, on: surface, in: bounds)
+        await SwiftNCurses.render(text, on: surface, in: bounds)
     }

     private func renderServers(on surface: Surface, in bounds: Rect) async {